rcardin/rcardin.github.io/_posts/2017-04-10-dependency-dot.markdown

 Why are changes considered so dangerous in software development?
 Every time we change a component, there is the risk that we are introducing a bug.
-To avoid regressions, we have to re-execute all tests associated to the changed components (what if we have not automated test?
+To avoid regressions, we have to re-execute all tests associated to the changed components (what if we don't have automated test?
 Ask [Robert C. Martin](https://8thlight.com/blog/uncle-bob/2014/05/02/ProfessionalismAndTDD.html)...)

 Moreover, we might not own directly the dependent components.
 In such cases, changes must be discussed with external developers, properly scheduled, and so on.
-This is one of the main reasons that stops the evolution of an architecture.
+This is one of the main reasons that stop the evolution of an architecture.

 Finally, this principle is so important because of dynamism of software architectures.
-There is no software product that does not change over it lifetime.
+There is no software product that does not change over its lifetime.
 Changes happen, changes are part of software world.

 #### Object oriented programming and dependency
 In object oriented programming the above concept of component is usually identified by a *type*.
 Basically,